SD card: Personal computers

 Although many personal computers accommodate SD cards as an auxiliary storage device using a built-in slot, or can accommodate SD cards by means of a USB adapter, SD cards cannot be used as the primary hard disk through the onboard ATA controller, because none of the SD card variants support ATA signalling.
-Primary hard disk use requires a separate SD host controller or an SD-to-CompactFlash converter.
+Primary hard disk use requires a separate SD host controller and firmware support for booting from a SD card (which is typical rather for newer systems and Tablet PCs or an SD-to-CompactFlash converter.
 However, on computers that support bootstrapping from a USB interface, an SD card in a USB adapter can be the boot disk, provided it contains an operating system that supports USB access once the bootstrap is complete.

 In laptop and tablet computers, memory cards in an integrated memory card reader offer an ergonomical benefit over USB flash drives, as the latter sticks out of the device, and the user would need to be cautious not to bump it while transporting the device, which could damage the USB port.
 Memory cards have a unified shape and do not reserve a USB port when inserted into a computer's dedicated card slot.

 Since late 2009, newer Apple computers with installed SD card readers have been able to boot in macOS from SD storage devices, when properly formatted to Mac OS Extended file format and the default partition table set to GUID Partition Table.
-(See Other file systems below).

-SD cards are increasing in usage and popularity among owners of vintage computers like 8-bit Atari.
+SD cards are increasing in usage and popularity among owners of vintage computers like Atari 8-bit computers.
 For example SIO2SD (SIO is an Atari port for connecting external devices) is used nowadays.
-Software for an 8-bit Atari may be included on one SD card that may have less than 4-8 GB of disk size (2019).
+Software for an 8-bit Atari may be included on one SD card that may have less than 4–8 GB of disk size (2019).